People using their smartphones.

 The video shows that the team tested whether voice input could deliver a faster experience.
 They concluded it wasn’t that much faster than the one thumb input process.
 Note that this may be because users are more familiar with one thumb input processes than voice input processes and the efficiencies might improve as voice input becomes a more widely used form of interaction with smartphones.
 As a general rule, always test your applications with your users to decide what works best for them in their context.

 The one thumb, one eyeball test is a great way to conduct simple usability research for mobile apps and mobile websites.
-It is inexpensive to conduct and may appeal to even the smallest design/development teams on the tightest budgets.
+It’s a useful measure of mobile user experience (UX) design, inexpensive and may appeal to even the smallest design/development teams on the tightest budgets.

 Why One Thumb and One Eyeball?